Chenée Today

 • In a large bowl or stand mixer, beat sugar, eggs, & vanilla for one minute.

-• Stir in oil, buttermilk, and juice and mix well.
+• Stir in oil, milk, and juice and mix well.

-• Add flour, baking powder, and salt and mix with a spoon until just combined.
+• Sift in flour, baking powder, and salt and fold in with a rubber spatula until just combined.
+Set aside while you prepare the topping.

-• Pour into pan and bake for about 30-35 minutes or until a toothpick inserted into the center of the cake comes out clean.
+• Pour batter into pan on top of pineapples and bake for about 30-35 minutes in preheated oven or until a toothpick inserted into the center of the cake comes out clean.

-• Allow to cool in the pan for at least 10 minutes, then carefully invert onto a cake plate.
+• Allow to cool in the pan for about 10 minutes, then carefully invert onto a cake plate.
 If any of the pineapple sticks to the pan, just scrape it off and gently add to the top of the cake.

 Notes

-I used a Lodge 10.25" skillet for this recipe, which was a good size -- the cake, when baked, rose to the edge of the skillet.
-You can also use an 8- or 9-inch cake pan, although I haven't tested that option.
+Skillet: I used a Lodge 10.25" skillet for this recipe, which was a good size -- the cake, when baked, rose to the edge of the skillet.
+You can also use a 9-inch cake pan, although I haven't tested that option.
+You'll most likely need to bake your cake for a little longer.
 Let me know your results if you try the cake that way!

 Nutrition Disclaimer